SanghamitraBhowmick1993/fluegede-test-framework/README.md

 **Prerequisites for running tests in docker <br/>**
 1. Docker installed in server/host system <br/>
-2. Pulling docker hub, selenium standalone (Chrome/Firefox) and selenium debug(to view tests in VNC) <br/>
+2. Pulling selenium hub, selenium standalone (Chrome/Firefox) and selenium debug(to view tests in VNC) <br/>
 Commands: <br/>
 docker pull selenium/hub:3.141.59, docker pull selenium/standalone-chrome,docker pull selenium/node-chrome-debug (same for firefox) <br/>
 3. Running the images to have the containers ready (hub and node) <br/>